MultiCraft/repixture/mods/rp_formspec/API.md

 ## Formspec version

-Formspec version 1 is used.
-Sorry. :-(
+Formspec version 7 is used.

 ## Recommended usage